-- A District rule that is required for federal attainment demonstration purposes; - A District rule that has been approved into the State Implementation Plan (SIP); - New Source Performance Standard (NSPS); and - Maximum Achievable Control Technology (MACT) Standard4
+- A District rule that is required for federal attainment demonstration purposes; - A District rule that has been approved into the State Implementation Plan (SIP); - New Source Performance Standard (NSPS); and - Maximum Achievable Control Technology (MACT) Standard

 The U.S. EPA recognizes that under the District program, ERCs generated at time of banking meet these federal guidelines.
-Since the District program does not adjust ERCs again at the time of use, EPA guidelines allow an alternative demonstration of offset equivalency.
-Pursuant to Regulation 2-2-4235, the District is required to make an annual demonstration that the quantity of offsets provided for all new or modified sources, less adjustments to those offsets for federal purposes, exceed the quantity of offsets required under federal law for new major facilities and major modifications at major facilities.
+Since the District program does not adjust ERCs again at the time of use, EPA guidelines allow an alternative demonstration of offset equivalence.
+Pursuant to Regulation 2-2-423, the District is required to make an annual demonstration that the quantity of offsets provided for all new or modified sources, less adjustments to those offsets for federal purposes, exceed the quantity of offsets required under federal law for new major facilities and major modifications at major facilities.

 District staff makes an annual demonstration, with a 3-year look back, that the District's emission offsets program exceeds federal offset requirements for non-attainment pollutants from new major facilities and major modifications at major facilities.
-For the District, the applicable non-attainment pollutants are precursor organic compounds (POC), oxides of nitrogen (NO_X), and PM{2.5} (effective Dec.
-14, 2009).
+For the District, the

-1 Regulations 2-2 and 2-4 as adopted on June 15, 1994 and approved by U.S. EPA as part of the State Implementation Program (SIP) on January 26, 1999 (64 FR 3850)
+&lt;sup>1 Regulations 2-2 and 2-4 as adopted on June 15, 1994 and approved by U.S. EPA as part of the State Implementation Program (SIP) on January 26, 1999 (64 FR 3850)

-$^{^2}$ For the purposes of this demonstration, a major facility is a facility that has the potential to emit 100 tons per year (TPY) or more of POC, NO_X or PM{2.5}.
+&lt;sup>2 For the purposes of this demonstration, a major facility is a facility that has the potential to emit 100 tons per year or more of POC, NOx or $PM{2.5}$ .

-$^{^3}$ For the purposes of this demonstration, a major modification of a major facility is a modification at an existing major facility that will increase the facility's emissions by 40 tons per year of POC or NO_X, or 10 TPY of PM{2.5}.
+&lt;sup>3 For the purposes of this demonstration, a major modification of a major facility is a modification at an existing major facility that will increase the facility's emissions by 40 tons per year of POC or NOx, or 10 TPY of PM2.5.
 (Regulation 2-1-204).

-4 National Emission Standards for Hazardous Air Pollutants (NESHAPS) require application of technology-based emissions standards referred to as Maximum Achievable Control Technology (MACT).
+&lt;sup>4 National Emission Standards for Hazardous Air Pollutants (NESHAPS) require application of technology-based emissions standards referred to as Maximum Achievable Control Technology (MACT).
 Post-1990 NESHAPS are also referred to as MACT standards.
 (Regulation 2-2-221)

-5 See Appendix A
+&lt;sup>5 See Appendix A